-A mixture of the Early Years guidance, Development Matters, and the National Curriculum are used to inform planning, depending on the children's stage of development.
-The learning for all children exceeding or at expected levels will be planned for using the National Curriculum.
-The learning of those children who are 'entering' Year 1 or working at an 'emerging' level will be planned for using the Development Matters document in conjunction with the National Curriculum.
+A mixture of the Early Years Statutory Guidance, Development Matters, and the National Curriculum are used to inform planning, depending on the children's stage of development.
+The learning for all children exceeding or at age related expectations will be planned for using the National Curriculum.
+The learning of those children who are 'entering' Year 1 or working at an 'emerging' level will be planned for using the Early Years Statutory Guidance and Development Matters document in conjunction with the National Curriculum.